akshaytharval-umich/capstone-team-8-etf-behavior/README.md

    scrape('Meta')
    ```
    Repeat the process until the scraping completes.
 If scraping stops due to API throttling, restart the next day.
+   At the end of each run, open the datamanager.csv generated to check the progress and outstanding api calls that need to be made.

 #### Input:
 - Holding name from `API_Rules.py` (additional companies can be added as needed).